Mindtoeye/knossys-ml-process-manager/README.md

-# KnossysMLProcessManager
+# ThreadingTest
-A drydock and library containing a process management framework for a server based distributed machine learning system
+A drydock to work out the threading model used for the Knossys task manager and its modules